RENCI/APSViz-Archiver/README.md

   "rule_sets":
   [
     {
-      "rule_set_name": "Test complete rule set 1",
+      "rule_set_name": "Test rule set",
-      "description": "tests a complete rule by making a move request", "rules": [
+      "description": "Tests a rule set by making a copy then a  move request.", "rules": [
         {
-          "name": "Test - Copy Test file",
+          "name": "Test - Copy test file",
-          "description": "This test Copies a file from source to destination.", "query_criteria_type": "BY_AGE",
+          "description": "This test copies a file from source to destination.", "query_criteria_type": "BY_AGE",
           "query_data_type": "INTEGER",
           "query_data_value": 30,